videlais/twine-space/README.md

-# Twine Space
+# TwineSpace

-**Twine Space** is a Twine 2 story format supporting 3D models and mixed reality projects.
+**TwineSpace** is a Twine 2 story format supporting 3D models and mixed reality projects.

 It comes in two variants: